NearNet/nearapps-contracts/README.md

 Returns:

-- `success`: bool - was the transfer was successful or not
+- `success`: bool - was the transfer successful or not

 Nearapps API Sample: